goravel/docs/ORM/factories.md

 ### Instantiating Models

-We can use the `Make` method to create models without persisting them to the database:
+We can use the `Make` method to create models without persisting them in the database:

 ```go
 var user models.User
 err := facades.Orm().Factory().Make(&user)
 ```

-You may create a collection of many models using the `Count` method:
+You may create a collection of models using the `Count` method:

 ```go
 var users []models.User